silvacms/documentation/source/silva/buildout.rst

   $ sudo port install py-setuptools

-Otherwise you can install setuptools manually by downloading the ``ez_setup`` script from http://peak.telecommunity.com/dist/ez_setup.py and then running it with the python version you want to use.
+Otherwise you can install Setuptools manually by downloading the ``ez_setup`` script from http://peak.telecommunity.com/dist/ez_setup.py and then running it with the python version you want to use.
 For example under Unix: